Cabinet reshuffle: S. Iswaran is new Minister for Communications and Information

 Mr Iswaran, a West Coast GRC MP, focused on economic restructuring and creating a vibrant domestic economy, while Mr Lim oversaw Singapore's trade negotiations.
 Mr Lim will be appointed Special Advisor to MTI from May 1.

-Mr Chan Chun Sing, who was Minister in the Prime Minister's Office, will be taking over as Minister for Trade and Industry.
+Mr Chan Chun Sing, who is Minister in the Prime Minister's Office, will be taking over as Minister for Trade and Industry.

 The changes were announced in a statement by the Prime Minister's Office on Tuesday (April 24) announcing the new Cabinet line-up.